7 Best Car Battery Testers and Analyzers

-Most people don’t give their car batteries a second thought, until they’re stuck by the roadside, waiting on recovery or a good friend to rescue them, but with a little thought, and some planned maintenance, that person needn’t be you … pick one of the best car battery testers and at the first sign of trouble, you can diagnose exactly what’s happening.
+Most people don’t give their car batteries a second thought, until they’re stuck by the roadside, waiting on recovery or a good friend to rescue them.
+But, with a little forethought, and some planned maintenance, that person needn’t be you.
+Pick one of the best car battery testers and at the first sign of trouble, you can diagnose exactly what’s happening.

-In days gone by, it was only professional auto shops that access to specialized equipment such as battery testers, and they would have paid handsomely for the privilege … I paid close to $450 for a full battery tester that was capable of doing pretty much everything (and printing a readout for my customers), some of the testers listed here will do nearly the same job, for a quarter of the price or less.
+Back in the day, it was only professional auto shops that access to specialized equipment such as battery testers.
+They paid handsomely for the privilege.
+They were close to $450 for a full battery tester that was capable of doing pretty much everything (and printing readouts for customers.)
+Some of the testers listed here will do nearly the same job, for a quarter of the price or less.

-Before you rush out and grab your battery tester, it’s important to understand just what it is you need though … some testers will check the battery, charging system, voltage, load capacity and a myriad of other things, while others will just check the battery condition and its ability to hold a charge … both testers have their uses, but sometimes you just don’t need it too complicated.
+Before you rush out and grab your battery tester, it’s important to understand just what it is you need.
+Some testers will check the battery, charging system, voltage, load capacity, and a myriad of other things.
+Others will just check the battery condition and its ability to hold a charge.
+Both testers have their uses, but sometimes you just don’t need it too complicated.

 The Best Car Battery Tester

-In the middle of the price range is the BT-100 tester, capable of testing both 6v & 12v systems, making it ideal for everything from light trucks, RVs, ATVs, motorcycles, boats and of course, cars.
+In the middle of the price range is the BT-100 tester, capable of testing both 6v & 12v systems.
+It’s ideal for everything from light trucks, RVs, ATVs, motorcycles, boats, and of course, cars.

 It can check up to 1,000 CCA (Cold Cranking Amps) and give a 100A load test on 12v batteries, or a 50A test on 6v batteries.
 It will test the load, overall battery condition, starter motor draw and give a complete diagnosis of the charging system.